jhtullis/Nucleus_Crop/README.md

 ## Notice

 This is the dev branch.
-The information on this page may not be up-to-date
+The information on this page may not be up-to-date.

+Chat GPT was utilized to write some of the code on this branch.

 ## Introduction and Motivations